HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 **OPERATION_NOT_VALID :**
 1. Client opens TCP connection.
 2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THIS FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
-3. Client provides an operation followed by two numbers -> MOD 21 2
+3. Client provides an operation followed by two numbers -> MIN 21 2
-4. Server responds that the operation doesn’t exist. --> MOD OPERATION DOES'T EXISTS, PLEASE ENTER ANOTHER CALCULATION.
+4. Server responds that the operation doesn’t exist. --> MIN OPERATION DOES'T EXISTS, PLEASE ENTER ANOTHER CALCULATION.
 5. Server waits a new calculation.

 **NUMBER_NOT_VALID :**